Nikkei steadies; data boosts, eyes on Europe

 "The sense of alarm will remain in the market because any financial strategy they may introduce can buy time, but won't fundamentally improve the global economy," said Tetsuro Ii, president of Commons Asset Management.
 "Europe is still in a very tight situation and that's the focus."

-Nomura Holdings (8604.T) surged 4.8 percent, partly boosted by news that Japan's top investment bank, which is under investigation for insider trading, is among four Japanese and five foreign brokerages shortlisted to underwrite a government sale of shares in Japan Tobacco (2914.T).
+Nomura Holdings surged 4.8 percent , partly boosted by news that Japan's top investment bank, which is under investigation for insider trading, is among four Japanese and five foreign brokerages shortlisted to underwrite a government sale of shares in Japan Tobacco.

 Providing a ray of optimism after a run of recent soft U.S. economic data, the services sector in the world's largest economy expanded faster than expected in May.
 The market was also buoyed by news that Australia's economy grew 1.3 percent last quarter, outpacing expectations.